MicrosoftDocs/azure-ai-docs/articles/search/vector-search-how-to-truncate-dimensions.md

 - [Hierarchical Navigable Small World (HNSW)algorithm](vector-search-ranking.md) (no support for exhaustive KNN in this preview).

 - [Scalar or binary quantization](vector-search-how-to-quantization.md).
+Truncated dimensions can be set only when scalar or binary quantization is configured.
 We recommend binary quantization for MRL compression.

 ## Supported clients